 You may have heard that WikiLeaks is suing Visa and MasterCard for refusing to process donations to it.

 That’s not actually the case.
 Forbes has gotten a copy of the complaint, and as it lays out, an Icelandic company called DataCell is suing, and it’s suing in Europe, not the US.
 DataCell is basically a hosting service for WikiLeaks and “businesses, NGOs, humanitarian organisations and others.”
 It had contracted with two payment services companies, Teller and Korta, on October 18, 2010, with the explicit intention of accepting donations for WL.
-But on December 7 (not long after the WL cables started coming out), they terminated those services.
+But on December 7 (not long after the WL cables started coming out), they terminated those service.
 But that affects both WL and any other clients DataCell might have.
-And according to an explanation from Teller, no payment services company will contract with DataCell, even if it doesn’t work with WL.
+And according to an explanation from Teller, no payment services company will contract with DataCell, even if it doesn’t work with WL. [cont’d.]

 [A]ccording to Teller’s explanations acquiring firms in Europe are not about to be allowed by MC and Visa to open merchant agreements with DataCell, irrespective of whether the company would service Sunshine press/Wikileaks as a payment facilitator or not.